eshan327/kalshi-arb/README.md

 **Task 5: Live Deployment**

-If/when we prove that we have a low-latency replication of the BRTI and that the TWAP strategy is profitable and accounts, we can try live trading by connecting engine signals to the order manager.
+If/when we prove that we have a low-latency replication of the BRTI and that the TWAP strategy is profitable, we can try live trading by connecting engine signals to the order manager.